aseichter2007/ClipboardConqueror/Readme-Setup.md

 **jsonSystem** : "none", markup,full,keys,none.
 Completion and chat combined only //full sends JSON.Stringify(allSetPrompts) into the system prompt.  keys sends the contents like key : content \n\n key2 : ... markup makes each prompt it's own chat message, none sends only the prompt text.

-**textHandle**: "inputs", Replaces the "prompt" key with this value at the top level of params.
+**textHandle**: "inputs", Replaces the "prompt" key with this value.
 Completion only till I spot a chat endpoint that doesn't use "messages" or someone asks for it.

 **paramPath**: "options", sets up the generation parameters key for APIs that nest the parameters down a level like Ollama and Lorax